ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 ## Syntax

-Syntactically, a JSONPath query consists of a root identifier (`$`), which stands for a nodelist that contains the root node of the argument, followed by a possibly empty sequence of *segments*.
+Syntactically, a JSONPath query consists of a root identifier (`$`), which stands for a nodelist that contains the root node of the query argument, followed by a possibly empty sequence of *segments*.

 ~~~~ abnf